-Conduct that constitutes a private monopolisation or an unreasonable restraint of trade prohibited under the Antimonopoly Law is subject to criminal penalties.
+Criminal penalties may be imposed on a conduct that constitutes a private monopolisation or an unreasonable restraint of trade prohibited under the Antimonopoly Law.
 The Antimonopoly Law stipulates a fine of 500 million yen or less for a company, and servitude (i.e. labour in prison) for five years or less and/or a fine of 5 million yen or less for an individual (e.g. an officer/employee in charge of the conduct) with regard to a private monopolisation or an unreasonable restraint of trade.

-The JFTC has exclusive power to file an accusation for the criminal offences under the Antimonopoly Law with the Public Prosecutors' Office.
+The JFTC has an exclusive power to file an accusation for the criminal offences under the Antimonopoly Law with the Public Prosecutors' Office.
 Once the Public Prosecutors' Office decides to prosecute a criminal offence under the Antimonopoly Law, procedures will be taken in accordance with the Criminal Procedures Law as a criminal case.